ZIDANIDROS/UniversityTask/sems4/APBO/README.md

 - **wali** dapat melihat banyak **Laporan** dengan multiplisitas `0..*`.

 Diagram ini memodelkan interaksi dan relasi antara entitas dalam sistem daycare, menggambarkan bagaimana data dikelola dan dihubungkan dalam sistem.

+# Daycare System - Entity-Relationship Diagram (ERD)

+This UML diagram represents the Entity-Relationship Diagram (ERD) for a daycare system.
+It outlines the entities involved in the system and their relationships.

+## Entities:

+### 1. Anak

+- Attributes:
+  - nama: String
+  - tanggalLahir: Date
+  - alamat: String
+- Relationships:
+  - Belongs to one Wali

+### 2. Wali

+- Attributes:
+  - id: int
+  - nama: String
+  - alamat: String
+  - nomorTelepon: String
+- Relationships:
+  - Has one or more Anak

+### 3. Staf

+- Attributes:
+  - id: int
+  - nama: String
+  - posisi: String
+  - jadwalKerja: String
+- Relationships:
+  - Manages zero or more Jadwal
+  - Can have subordinate Staf
+  - Creates zero or more Laporan

+### 4. Jadwal

+- Attributes:
+  - id: int
+  - tanggal: Date
+  - kegiatan: String
+- Relationships:
+  - Assigned to by one or more Staf

+### 5. Laporan

+- Attributes:
+  - id: int
+  - tanggal: Date
+  - jenis: String
+  - isi: String
+- Relationships:
+  - Created by zero or more Staf

+## Relationships:

+- Anak and Wali have a one-to-one relationship.
+- Staf and Jadwal have a one-to-many relationship.
+- Staf and Staf have a many-to-many relationship (Atasan).
+- Staf and Laporan have a many-to-many relationship (Membuat).